GenomeDK/genomedk-docs/docs/best-practices.rst

 ====================================

 Using the same project structure for all of your projects provide a lot of benefits.
-I recommend that you follow the structure shown below.
+We recommend that you follow the structure shown below.
 It is flexible enough to work for a wide variety of data analysis projects, but feel free to adapt it to your needs.